-Student Union Food Court
+Student Union Dining Hall

-The primary dining facility for resident students, the Student Union Food Court, serves 19 meals per week, cafeteria style, unless otherwise posted.
+The primary dining facility for resident students, the Student Union Dining Hall, serves 19 meals per week, cafeteria style, unless otherwise posted.

-Students living on campus may select a 19, 15, or 10 meal plan.
+Students living on campus may select a 19, 15, or 10 meal plans.
 The 19-meal plan is required for all resident first-year students.
 "Unlimited seconds" are provided at every meal, except for premium entree meals, but only one entree will be served at a time.
-Meal plans are non-transferable.
+Meal plans and meals are not to be shared with guests.
+They are not transferable.
 You must swipe your ID at cashier stand to enter servery during each meal period.
 You can swipe up to 19 times per week if on 19 meal plan, 15 times per week if on a 15 meal plan, and 10 times per week if on a 10 meal plan.
 Meals due not carry over to the next week.
 Meal plans are reset every Sunday morning.
 A valid Columbia College ID is required for use of all meal plans.
 If a student has lost an ID, a temporary ID can be obtained from the CCPD for short-term use until the ID is located.
 If the ID is not located within a few days, the student must purchase a new ID from CCPD.
 Questions about the meal plan should be directed to the Office of Residence Life and Housing.

-Commuter students and guests are welcome in the Food Court.
-Commuter students may purchase a 5, 10, 15, or 19 meal plan with financial aid through the Residence Life and Housing Office.
+Commuter students and guests are welcome in the Dining Hall.
+Commuter students may purchase a 5, 10, 15, or 19 meal plans with financial aid through the Residence Life and Housing Office.
 Guests may enter the seating area but must pay before entering the servery.

 Students may not share food or beverages with guests who have not paid for a meal.
-The special discounted rates for students and their guests are breakfast \$6.75, brunch and lunch \$7.50, and dinner \$7.75.
+The special discounted rates for students and their guests are breakfast \$8.50, brunch, and lunch \$9.00, and dinner \$9.50.
+Off campus guest rate is \$10.25 per meal.
 Special event dinners are considerably more expensive due to premium entrees, and guests may be charged extra accordingly.

-All students can purchase declining balance dollars or Koala Bucks to be put on their ID card anytime the Food Court is open.
+All students can purchase Koala Bucks as it is a declining balance plan to be put on your ID card anytime the Dining Hall is open.
 Koala Bucks can be purchased at the cashier's station, the Terrace Café, or online.
 Koala Bucks are a declining pre-paid debit that will be put on a student's ID and may be used at any campus food facility.
-Please visit our website for additional information regarding dining services at Columbiasc.sodexomyway.com.
+Please visit our website for additional information regarding dining services at www.columbiasc.sodexomyway.com.

 All dishes, glasses, and silverware must stay in the dining room.

-No food is to be taken out of the Food Court except for take-out boxes, boxed lunches, one piece of fruit, or one ice cream cone.
-Due to health regulations, shoes must be worn in the dining room and servery always.
+No food is to be taken out of the Dining Hall except for take-out boxes, one piece of fruit, or ice cream.
+Due to health regulations, shoes must be worn in the dining room and servery at all times.
 Alternative dining arrangements by Columbia College will be posted 48 hours in advance.
 Dining Services is not responsible for items left in the dining room.